Korudo13/Brick-Breaker-Game/README.md

 # Brick-Breaker-Game
-Tutorial Project for Brick Breaker-style game
+Tutorial Project for Brick Breaker-style game in JavaScript using HTML5 Canvas